symfony/symfony-docs/service_container/alias_private.rst

             deprecated: true

             # ...but you can also define a custom deprecation message
             deprecated: 'The "%alias_id%" alias is deprecated.
-Don't use it anymore.'
+Don\'t use it anymore.'

     .. code-block:: xml